dbrennand/virustotal-python/README.md

 # v2
 vtotal = Virustotal(API_KEY="Insert API key here.")

-# You can provide True to the `COMPATIBILITY_ENABLED` parameter to preserve the old response format of previous virustotal-python versions prior to 0.1.0
+# You can provide True to the `COMPATIBILITY_ENABLED` parameter to preserve the old response format of virustotal-python versions prior to 0.1.0
 vtotal = Virustotal(API_KEY="Insert API key here.", API_VERSION="v3", COMPATIBILITY_ENABLED=True)

 # You can also set proxies and timeouts for requests made by the library